chmac/action.tools/frontend/public/do.md

 - `repeat:after3months`

 There are 2 keywords `every` and `after`.
-The `every` keyword means that the task repeats based on its `after` and `by` dates.
+The `every` keyword means that the task repeats based on its `after` and `before` dates.
 The `after` keyword means that the task repeats this period after its completion.

 ## Automation